 Verghese went on to ponder what might happen if the opposite were the case.
 What if the technology was used to give nurses a big picture?
-What if the bedside informatics were used in a way that was succinct and summarized for the medical staff to use so they could focus on the holistic aspects of the patient?
+What if the bedside informatics were used in a succinct and summarized way for the medical staff to use so they could focus on the holistic aspects of the patient?

 AI usage in Modern Healthcare

 With the use of AI, doctors may be able to overcome the cumbersome aspects of the EHR in a way that benefits both the caregiving staff and the patient.

 Artificial intelligence technology can help automate processes using speech recognition during a visit, allowing doctors to record each detail that the physician and the patient communicate about.
 From there, the AI will feed them directly into the EMR, freeing up a large chunk of time for hospital staff.

 This technology affects data collection and can also be fed into an algorithm that will ultimately improve the quality of care in some ways.
 For example, doctors can use predictive analytics to treat high-cost and life-threatening conditions.

 This has practical benefits.
 Recently, doctors at the University of California, San Francisco, were able to use AI analytics extracted from EMRs to help treat Clostridium difficile infections.